Characterisation and Modelling of Tandem Solar Cells

 In order to move to a low-carbon future, and avoid the worst effects of anthropogenic climate change, continuing reductions in the cost of renewable energy are required.
-The semiconductor group at Oxford Materials, in collaboration with international research partners at Fraunhofer ISE in Germany and the University of New South Wales in Australia as well as industry partners, is working to reduce the cost of photovoltaic cells.
-Graduate students would work as part of a dedicated group of researchers on state-of-the-art techniques for improving the performance of crystalline silicon solar cells, which account for over 90% of all currently manufactured solar cells.
+Oxford Materials researchers in collaboration with international research partners at Fraunhofer ISE in Germany and the University of New South Wales in Australia as well as industry partners, are working to reduce the cost of solar panels by fully exploiting the efficiency of photovoltaic cells.
+Graduate students would work as part of a dedicated group of researchers on state-of-the-art techniques for improving the performance of crystalline silicon solar cells and their role as the bottom cell for tandems.

 The description above outlines a possible new research project being offered to prospective new postgraduate students.

 For full details of all postgraduate research projects available for new students and how to apply, please see postgraduate projects available.

 Note that post-doctoral research positions are advertised under "Work with Us"

 Project supervisors can submit details of new projects or provide updates for existing projects.